-Non-management directors first elected to the Board prior to April 28, 2005 must retire from the Board at the annual meeting of shareholders which immediately follows their 78th birthday.
-Non-management directors first elected to the Board after April 28, 2005 must retire from the Board at the annual meeting of shareholders immediately following their 74th birthday.
+Effective as of April 30, 2019, non-management directors must retire from the Board at the annual meeting of shareholders immediately following the earlier of their 74th birthday or their completion of 18 years of service on the Board.
 Directors who are employees/officers of the Company must retire from active service as directors at the annual meeting of shareholders immediately following their 70th birthday.